SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/G - Model Selection.md

 Deep neural networks with a large number of parameters are powerful learning machines.
 However, overfitting is a serious problem in deep neural networks.

-The key idea of *dropouts* is to randomly drop neurons or *units* (along with their connections) from the network during training.
+The key idea of *dropouts* is to randomly drop neurons (along with their connections) from the network during training.
 This prevents neurons from co-adapting.
 The neurons are *present* with a probability $p$ during training and always present during testing.

-Training is similar to standard networks, however, for mini-batch training, the training is applied on a *thinned network* dropping out units.
+Training is similar to standard networks, however, for mini-batch training, the training is applied on a *thinned network* with dropped-out units.
 The gradients of each parameter are averaged over the training cases in each mini-batch.